-Isaiah had a confrontation with power in Isaiah 6:3-4:
+Isaiah had a confrontation with power:

-"And one cried unto another, saying, 'Holy, holy, holy is the Lord of Hosts.
+Isaiah 6:3-4 And one cried unto another, saying, 'Holy, holy, holy is the Lord of Hosts.
 The whole earth is full of His glory.'
-(4) And the posts of the door moved at the voice of him who cried, and the house was filled with smoke."
+And the posts of the door moved at the voice of him who cried, and the house was filled with smoke.

 The whole earth is filled with His glory.
 Now, what is His glory in this situation?
 It is what He has made that speaks huge volumes about Him.
 Everything from the tiniest of insects to elephants, whales, and His crowning physical achievement: Man.
 We are fearfully and wonderfully made!
-But, everything that we look to was made by God, or from the raw materials that He originally made: Water, air, sunshine, mountains, valleys, rivers, oceans, lakes, rain, soil—we could go on, and on about the things that God has provided for us.
+But, everything that we look to was made by God, or from the raw materials that He originally made: water, air, sunshine, mountains, valleys, rivers, oceans, lakes, rain, soil—we could go on and on about the things that God has provided for us.

-Now there is a reason why we have to begin in a place like this.
+There is a reason why we have to begin in a place like this.
 It is because we respect power.

-"The Lord is good to all, and His tender mercies are over all of His works.
-(10) All your works shall praise You, O Lord.
+Psalm 145:9-11 The Lord is good to all, and His tender mercies are over all of His works.
+All your works shall praise You, O Lord.
 Your saints shall bless You.
-(11) They shall speak of the glory of your kingdom, and talk of your power [Do we?], to make known to the sons of men His mighty acts and the glorious majesty of His kingdom.
+They shall speak of the glory of your kingdom, and talk of your power [Do we?], to make known to the sons of men His mighty acts and the glorious majesty of His kingdom.

 If you are anything at all like me, you probably hardly ever talk about God's wonderful works.
 Do we ever look into the things He has made for the express purpose of coming to know His awesome mind better?
 So that we can exalt in the fact that this is our Father, and be humbled by the privilege to be able to come into His presence, praying, praising, and giving thanks?
-I don't think so.
+I do not think so.
 Yet, this is the foundation of fear of God!
 It is the very thing that He points to Himself that will begin to build in us a respect for what He is.

 We rejoice in the clever things that men are able to do with their inventions.

-Psalm 19:1-4 (NIV) The heavens declare the glory of God.
-The skies proclaim the work of His hands.
-(2) Day after day they pour forth speech.
-Night after night they display knowledge.
-(3) There is no speech or language where their voice is not heard.
-Their voice goes out into all the earth.
-(4) Their words unto the ends of the world..."
+Psalm 19:1-4 (NIV) The heavens declare the glory of God; the skies proclaim the work of His hands.
+Day after day they pour forth speech; night after night they reveal knowledge.
+They have no speech, they use no words; no sound is heard from them.
+Yet their voice goes out into all the earth, their words into the ends of the world.